foroozandehgroup/esrpoise/_sources/builtinpar.rst.txt

 Built-in parameters
 ===================

 Built-in parameters can have different constraints depending on your spectrometer.
 Values documented here are just indications.
-All parameters currently supported are indicated below.
+All parameters currently supported are indicated below (in addition to any variable placed in the .def file as seen in :ref:`Set up an optimisation`).

 Bridge - Receiver Unit
 ----------------------